DavidFaf/producthunt-trends/docs/index.md

 ---

-> ⚡ *This project demonstrates end-to-end ownership of a cloud-based data product — from raw scraping to insight delivery.*
+> ⚡ *This project demonstrates end-to-end ownership of a cloud-based data product, from raw scraping to insight delivery.*